Faraday22/Faraday22/README.md

 ### Learning
-- I'm forcing myself to learn how to work with nvim
+- I'm learning nvim binds
-- 🌱 I’m currently trying to learn Rust
+- 🌱 I’m currently trying to learn Godot(GDSscript) and Lua
 - 📫 How to reach me: On discord it's faraday21 or my Twitter